apetkau/galaxy-hackathon-2014/smalt/README.md

 Step 1: Building Docker image
 -----------------------------

 I started with a base docker image of `debian/wheezy` (which has apt-get installed), ran this docker container in an interactive mode.
 Installed the dependencies (python, smalt, smalt_wrapper.py, etc), and then commited my new image.
-The exact set of instructions can be found at [[instructions.sh]].
+The exact set of instructions can be found at [instructions.sh](instructions.sh).

 Step 2: Installing Tool configuration
 -------------------------------------

-The exact tool configuration file I used can be found at [[smalt_wrapper.xml]].
+The exact tool configuration file I used can be found at [smalt_wrapper.xml](smalt_wrapper.xml).
 This is based on https://toolshed.g2.bx.psu.edu/repos/cjav/smalt/file/54855bd8d107/smalt_wrapper.xml.
 And can be installed by running:

 ```bash
 $ smalt_wrapper.xml galaxy-central/tools/docker/smalt_wrapper.xml